whitedigital-eu/storage-item-resource/README.md

 ```

 With the help of `vich/uploader-bundle` this package enables file upload when used with api platform.
-After this, you need to update your database schema to use Audit entity.
+After this, you need to update your database schema to use StorageItem entity.
 If using migrations:
 ```shell
 bin/console doctrine:migrations:diff